-Come and experience the history of Lynnwood from its roots as Alderwood Manor in the 1920’s at Heritage Park!
+Come and experience the history of the area from its roots at Alderwood Manor in the 1920’s at Lynnwood Heritage Park!

 - Tour guides, Jeanne and Gary Rogers, will entertain visitors with tales of Car 55, one of six Interurban trolleys that ran between Seattle and Everett from 1910 to 1939.
 Jeanne grew up in a railroading family; her father, Walter Shannon, was an Interurban motorman.

 - Docents from the Alderwood Manor Heritage Association will be available to provide guided tours of the exhibits currently on display in the Superintendent’s Cottage and at the Wickers Building Museum.

 - Treats and refreshments will be served at the Snohomish County Tourism Bureau’s Visitor Information Center.

 - Visitors are invited to take a peek into their personal genealogical history at Humble House with the assistance of the Sno-Isle Genealogical Society.

 Heritage Park features some of Alderwood Manor’s earliest structures renovated as heritage resources for the community.